LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-09-12-election-2020-twitter-trends.md

 published: True
 permalink: thoughts/election2020-social-media-trends
 comments: true
-description: Trending political hashtags and the relationship to the 2020 presidentail election
+description: Trending political (democrat & republican) hashtags and the relationship to the 2020 presidentail election
-summary: Trending political hashtags and the relationship to the 2020 presidentail election
+summary: Trending political (democrat & republican) hashtags and the relationship to the 2020 presidentail election
 labels:
+  - election
+  - president
+  - 2020
+  - democrat
+  - republican
+tags:
+  - election
+  - president
+  - 2020
+  - democrat
-  -
+  - republican
 ---

+The 2016 election showed us the effects that social media had on the presidential election.
+Here we can look at trending twitter hashtags as they relate to one of the two major political parties as we near the 2020 election.
+It is believed, by some, that any press is good press and this may be true for twitter trends as well.

 __More Data and Interpretation Coming Soon__

 Here is the data, make your own conclusions.

 Data provided by [@igetthetags](https://twitter.com/igetthetags) ![Twitter][1.2]

-Charts and data update, atleast, every week.
+Charts and data update, at least, every week.

 <!--div class="zoom">
     <img id="test" src="/assets/images/essays/hawaii_covid/hawaii_covid19_case_timeline2.png" width="100%"